 9. Keep this crazy rollercoaster on its track until you’re over it.

 And then immediately pull the “discard” phase on them – go no contact.
-This will make the narc desperate for your attention – after all, you’ll have managed to build a toxic relationship on the basis of insecurities and manipulation.
+This will make the narcissist desperate for your attention – after all, you’ll have managed to build a toxic relationship on the basis of insecurities and manipulation.
 That’s the best kind as far as the narcissist is concerned.
+So, you might as well stick to the original program, right?

 10. Realize that no matter what you do, the narcissist will NEVER truly love you.